MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 1. mc10000: Struggled to efficiently locate and transport the passenger, similar to q1000.
 2. mc60000: Demonstrated significant improvement, efficiently navigating to the passenger and completing the task.
-3. mc100000: Exhibited comparable performance to mc60000, as seen in the videos.
+3. mc100000: Exhibited comparable performance to mc60000, as seen in the GIFs.

 ### Quantifying Performance